Goalkeeper: Pat Jennings (1960s)

 Central Defence: Arthur Rowe (1930s)

 Arthur Rowe was a centre half in the Tottenham tradition, a ball playing defender.
 He joined Tottenham as an amateur in 1923 and worked his way through the schoolboy system of the day.
 His debut came in 1931 and he retained his place for the next two seasons, helping Tottenham to promotion and a 3rd place finish in the 1st Division.
 Midway through the following season an injury brought his season to an early finish.
 In his absence Spurs were relegated and didn’t regain their top flight status until he became manger, fourteen years later.
-He represented England and continued to play for Spurs but was restricted through injury until he retired in 1939 and went into coaching.
+Rowe won one England cap and continued to play for Spurs but was restricted through injury until he retired in 1939 and went into coaching.
 He was a visionary as a coach and is included in the team to mark his role as the successful manager of the ‘Push and Run’ team of the 1950s.

 Central Defence: Ledley King (2000s)

 During a time of constant change, Ledley King became the corner-stone of Tottenham’s defence throughout the 2000s.
 If injury had not been his constant companion in the latter years of his career, leading to a premature retirement, he would have made many more appearances for the club and Tottenham’s chances of success would have been so much greater.
 He managed to avoid injury for the 2008 extra-time Carling Cup win over Chelsea.
 Now, a Tottenham ambassador, an honour he thoroughly deserves.